< Back to Indiana Criminal Defense Attorneys page

 - Invoke your right to silence right away.
 The police are going to question you during the traffic stop and after.
 As soon as you realize you are in real trouble, clearly tell an officer that you are invoking your right to remain silent until you have an attorney present.
 This is your constitutional right.
 After this, do not answer any questions.
 Do not sign any written statements.

 - Call a DUI attorney in Anderson.
 You can either call a law firm directly, or you can make contact with a friend or family member who will then call GDS Law Group, LLP on your behalf.
-However you do it, you want a lawyer by your side as soon as possible.
+However you do it, you want a lawyer in Indiana by your side as soon as possible.
 The sooner we can begin to protect you, the better.

 BAC Tests Related to an OWI